Fliplet/fliplet-cli/docs/Custom-template-for-components.md

 ```
 {% endraw %}

-Note: `data-primary-button-id="{{id}}"` is required by the primary button javascript code to make the link work.
+Note: {% raw %}`data-primary-button-id="{{id}}"`{% endraw %} is required by the primary button javascript code to make the link work.
 Each widget might have different ways of attaching events and handlers based on dom classes, nodes or attributes.

 ![img](https://cl.ly/0j451L1O3b2V/Image%202018-05-25%20at%201.48.42%20PM.png)